alvin-tosh/alvin-tosh/README.md

 - 🔭 Currently working on learning and mastering Threat analysis and Triaging with SIEM

-- 🌱 Currently learning Malware Analysis, reverse engineering and Threat Hunting; as well as UNITY Engine.
+- 🌱 Currently learning Malware Analysis, reverse engineering and Threat Hunting;

 - 👯 Looking to collaborate on projects ie. Cyber security, Malware analysis, SIEM, Game Dev and Design.